isabella232/media-analytics.en-1/help/media-reports/media-workspace-panels/media-concurrent-viewers.md

 description: "Learn how to use the Media Concurrent Viewers panel to analyze concurrent viewers and to understand peak concurrency and drop-offs."
 exl-id: 2eadd5e7-45de-4275-aac5-d16e2a6a9fed
 feature: "Media Analytics, Workspace Basics"
-role: "Business Practitioner, Administrator, Data Engineer"
+role: Business Practitioner, Administrator, Data Engineer
 ---
 # Media Concurrent Viewers Reporting{#media-concurrent-viewers}